romankusa/react-events-form/readme.md

 ## useForm

 useForm is the hook that creates your form.
-Internally it uses `useRef` and events to store and manage your data.
+Internally, it uses `useRef` and events to store and manage your data.

 ### Options

-- `validateOnBlur?: boolean`: It will validate the fields when a blur event occurs on them, by default it validates when the form is submitted.
+- `validateOnBlur`: It will validate the fields when a blur event occurs on them, by default it validates when the form is submitted.
+- `clearErrorOnChange`: If the field has an error, it will remove it when the value is changing.

 ### Return Values